 The key to putting an end to gaslighting abuse once and for all lies in the realization that at the root of your fleeting happiness and pseudo identity, lies abusive and painful MANIPULATION.
 This is manipulation that you will be saying goodbye to (not what you’ve convinced yourself is your happiness and identity).

 How do you stop gaslighting and say goodbye?

 By doing the ONE THING that a gaslighter will NEVER be able to do – speaking with your actions and riding off into the sunset on your own white horse.

-You are so much more than a f*cktard’s agenda.
-You have YOUR OWN.
+You are so much more than a toxic person’s agenda.

 If you’re experiencing gaslighting in a relationship and psychological abuse: Make the decision to get out NOW.